Death Star Thinking and Government Reform

-I have a thousand criticisms of government’s risk aversion and slowness to adapt (and am maniacal about these costs to society) but I reserve my biggest frustration for the technology world’s tendency to reduce the problems of government to those that they already know how to solve.
+I have a thousand criticisms of government’s risk aversion and slowness to adapt (and am maniacal about the costs of this to society) but my biggest frustration is reserved for the technology world’s tendency to reduce the problems of government to those that they already know how to solve.
 I know I’m about to get triggered in a conversation with a tech person about the difficulties of working in government when they say the words “But can’t you just….?”
 Can’t you just throw out the legacy systems and start over?
 Can’t you just get Congress to mandate modern technology approaches?
 Can’t you just change the rules of procurement to make this easier?
 The most extreme version of this is a question I get relatively often.
 “You’ve been studying this for years now.
 What’s the answer?
 What’s the one law that we need to pass that will fix this all?”
-(And the assumption is that Silicon Valley power and might will, in fact, be able to get this putative law passed.)
+(And the assumption is that Silicon Valley power and might will be able in fact to get this putative law passed.)

 The complexities of government and the difficulties of reforming it make Death Star thinking powerfully seductive.
 Just use [insert latest technology here], aim it at the exhaust port, and all your problems will be solved.